Regenerative Cell Therapy Franklin TN

 When cartilage is damaged in the joint due to arthritis or an injury, pain is often the result.
 This pain doesn’t go away and instead needs to be treated.
-Many doctors will suggest medications or surgery, but in our experience these treatment options rarely alleviate all the pain and we’ve seen some cases where it can create additional side effects from the medications used.
+Many doctors will suggest medications or surgery, but in our experience these treatment options rarely alleviate the pain, and we’ve seen some cases where it can create additional side effects from the medications used.

-Mesenchymal stem cells offer a path forward without surgery.
-Unlike knee surgery, regenerative stem cells actually simulate new growth and repair connective tissue.
+Mesenchymal regenerative cells offer a path forward without surgery.
+Unlike knee surgery, regenerative cells actually simulate new growth and repair connective tissue.
 It can improve the body’s natural ability to heal itself without the side effects.
-There is no rejection7 to umbilical cord mesenchymal stem cells, since this tissue is immuno privileged, meaning there are no antibodies to cause rejection.
+There is no rejection7 to umbilical cord mesenchymal cells, since this tissue is immuno privileged, meaning there are no antibodies to cause rejection.
 We have personally seen excellent results in those with knee pain conditions and shoulder problems as well as other joint conditions.

 A Long-Term Solution with Lasting Results

-The great thing about Mesenchymal stem cell treatment is that your body continues to heal and benefit from the cells and growth factors long after treatment is done.
+The great thing about Mesenchymal regenerative cell treatment is that your body continues to heal and benefit from the cells and growth factors long after treatment is done.
 In fact, typically only one cellular injection is needed for the joint to continue to improve and heal.
 This provides patients with a long-term solution with lasting results!
 Patients often start feeling better within 1-2 weeks following the procedure.

 What Patients Can Expect